Senior Medication Safety: 9 Important Questions to Ask the Pharmacist

 1. Write it down

-Take notes on the key facts for each of the medications while speaking with the pharmacist.
+Take notes on the key facts for each medication while speaking with the pharmacist.
 Or, write it down right after the conversation so the details are fresh in your mind.

 Keep a master list of everything your older adult takes, both prescription and over-the-counter medication.

-This helps you stay organized, prevent medication errors, and is a historical log that you can look back on if needed.
+This helps you stay organized, prevent medication errors, and provides a historical log that you can refer back to if needed.

 2. Store safely

 Each drug has specific storage requirements.
-It is important that you follow those guidelines as explained by the pharmacist.
+You must follow the guidelines as explained by the pharmacist.

-In addition, consider the safety of any children who may enter the home.
+Also, consider the safety of any children who may visit the home.

-The Centers for Disease Control and Prevention (CDC) has published guidelines for keeping children safe when there are medications in the home.
+The Centers for Disease Control and Prevention (CDC) has published guidelines on keeping children safe when medications are in the home.

 3. Track prescriptions